IRCGraphic/GoPro-Flat-Gamma-Conversions/README.md

 - A public repository of GoPro's Flat gamma 1D Luts for converting it to linear gamma and back.
 - These operations are done implementing the math provided by GoPro Labs.
-- In the LUT names the Flat gamma is refred as "log113" (as in log base 113) and linear gamma as "lin".
+- In the LUT names the Flat gamma is referred as "log113" (as in log base 113) and linear gamma as "lin".
 - You can download both 1D luts up in the file menu above to convert from Flat to Linear (log113_to_lin.cube) and Linear to Flat (lin_to_log113)
 - Any question or comments feel free to write it in the Discussions section
 - Please visit GoPro Labs for official information and support: https://github.com/gopro/labs